gaurav-prashant/MirAi-Summer-Internship-2026/README.md

 An interactive AI chatbot built using **Python**, **Streamlit**, and the **Google Gemini API**.
 This application allows users to chat with multiple AI personalities, each responding with its own unique style and behavior.

 ## Features
+## ✨ Features

-  Multiple AI Personalities
+-  Multiple AI Personalities
-  Real-time Chat
+-  Real-time Chat
-  Chat History
+-  Chat History
-  Secure API Integration
+-  Secure API Integration
-  Powered by Gemini
+-  Powered by Gemini
-  Responsive Design
+-  Responsive Design
-  Robust Error Handling
+-  Robust Error Handling

 ## 🛠️ Tech Stack